 "Love what you do, it shows."

-Working with galleries and showrooms in many parts of the region for the past 35 years, the family's love for the area has continually grown.
+Working with galleries and showrooms in many parts of the region for the past 35 years, the family's love for the Rockies kept growing.

-Toward the end of 2018 they relocated to
+Toward the end of 2018 they re-settled in

 Paradise Valley, MT.